sara-sabr/ITStrategy/_pages/en/Micro-procurement.md

 - Many folks are currently unemployed or underemployed (including students) due to COVID
 - Virtual work allows maintaining of physical distancing and positions folks to work asynchronously (e.g., around child care)
 - The work ties into the IT Strategy team's mandate to find and solve problems!
-- GCDevEx could help with the adoption of open source software
+- Micro-procurement could help with the adoption of open source software
-- GCDevEx could be especially useful for those working in an agile or iterative way
+- Micro-procurement could be especially useful for those working in an agile or iterative way

+For more, see our blog post on [micro-procurement for digital work](https://sara-sabr.github.io/ITStrategy/2020/08/12/better-tech-through-microprocurement-p1.html) and this presentation on the [proposed micro-procurement initiative](https://sara-sabr.github.io/ITStrategy/presentation.html?markdown=en/2020-GCDevEx-DG-Comm.md) at ESDC.